This Is How Many Rhinos Are Left in the World

 The Sumatran rhino

 Experts list the Sumatran rhino as Critically Endangered, with fewer than 80 remaining in the world.
 Wild Sumatran rhinos live in Asia, primarily throughout the Indonesian islands of Borneo and Sumatra.
 Poaching and habitat loss has caused the Sumatran population to steeply decline.
 “The animals live in fragmented populations and suffer from low birth rates; it’s becoming difficult for them to find mates and reproduce,” says Huijbregts.
 “The species faces a crisis point.
 Without intervention, the Sumatran rhino will soon go extinct.”
 Rhinos in the wild are absolutely breathtaking.
-Check out these stunning photos of rhinos to get a sneak peek into their lives.

 The Javan rhino